uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 ## Working with Image Channels

-Fiji has built-in tools to manipulate multi-channel composite and RGB images.
+Fiji has built-in tools to manipulate multichannel composite and RGB images.
 For this example, open the 5-dimensional (x, y, z, color, time) image stack.

 {{< figure src="/courses/fiji-image-processing/introduction/intro-fiji-5.png" >}}